lukeskw/boost/README.md

 - Browser logs streamed to `log/storage/browser.log`

 > [!IMPORTANT]
-> Boost is in Beta and will be updated frequently.
-We need your feedback to make it incredible.
+> Boost is in _Beta_ and will be updated frequently.

 ## Installation